 - Positive coping strategies

 A specific exercise and manual therapy programme has been shown to reduce pain and disability in chronic whiplash patients, but only in those without the more severe sensitivity to both movement and cold.
+The use of soft collars has been shown to result in poorer outcomes.

 A multi-professional approach, such as a pain management programme, may be required for the group of patients with more severe symptoms.